HJavixCS/AxaAssesment/README.md

 api/policies/**{policyId}**/client

-(En construcción)
+(Under construction)

-*Nota*: La Web API también está publicada en Microsoft Azure (http://hjcsaxawebapi.azurewebsites.net/)
+*Note*: The Web API is also published at Microsoft Azure Cloud (http://hjcsaxawebapi.azurewebsites.net/)

 ### Who do I talk to? ###